 I want to emphasize one point before you start thinking about the question stations.
 The MMI is not a test of your scientific or clinical knowledge, so you don’t need to start cramming and memorizing information related to specific questions.

-You should become familiar with ethical issues in medicine and current events.
-However, you don't need to be an expert.
+Having said that, you should become familiar with ethical issues in medicine and current events.
+(Although you don't need to be an expert.)
 Instead, this station is used to help provide insight into your values and professionalism, as well as your communication skills.
 Interviewers are really interested in hearing your thought processes, more so than your particular stand on an issue.
 Typically, you'll have 2 minutes to read the prompt.
 Some schools allow you to take notes to help you prepare your response, while others do not.

 As you walk into the room, you will typically have 5 to 8 minutes to discuss this question as well as answer follow-up questions from the interviewer.